 What could your book become?
 How could you transform it into something new?

-For me, I’ve been doing this even as I was writing the book, and I’m really excited to see how my dreams for the book change as I go through the editing process.
+I tend to dream even as I’m writing a book, and I’m really excited to see how my dreams for the book change as I go through the editing process.

 4. Edit and Rewrite for Structure